NPS vs Mutual Funds: Which One to Choose? | Share India

 Investment Options

-Returns On Investments
+Returns on Investments

 The earning potential of NPS in India is constrained because of their limited exposure to stocks or equity shares.
 NPS funds typically produce yearly returns in the region of 8% to 10%.
 It gives better yields than other fixed-income assets though.
-The online NPS calculator provided by Groww can be used to determine your NPS returns.
+The online NPS calculator provided by Groww can be used to determine one’s NPS returns.

 Equity Component